-Derivatives used to hedge expected future cash flows are measured at fair value on the balance sheet date, and value adjustments are recognized directly in Shareholders’ equity.
+Derivatives used to hedge future cash flows are measured at fair value on the balance sheet date, and value adjustments are recognized in Other comprehensive income.

-Derivatives used to hedge net investments in foreign subsidiaries are measured at fair value, and value adjustments are recognized directly in Shareholders’ equity.
+Derivatives used to hedge net investments in foreign subsidiaries are measured at fair value, and value adjustments are recognized in Other comprehensive income.

-Income and costs relating to cash flow hedges and hedging of net investments in subsidiaries are transferred from Shareholders’ equity on realization of the hedged item and are recognized as Financial income or Financial costs.
+Income and costs relating to cash flow hedges and hedging of net investments in subsidiaries are transferred from Other comprehensive income on realization of the hedged item and are recognized as Financial income or Financial costs.

 Derivatives are recognized on the settlement date, while other financial instruments are recognized on the transaction date.

-Available-for-sale financial assets are the remaining financial assets not included in the above categories.
-Available-for-sale financial assets are itemized in the balance sheet as Other financial assets and are measured at fair value (stock price) on the balance sheet date.
-Unrealized fair value adjustments are recognized directly in Shareholders’ equity.
-Value adjustments are transferred from Shareholders’ equity to Financial income or Financial costs when realized.
+Available-for-sale financial assets is the remaining financial assets not included in the above categories.
+Available-for-sale financial assets are itemized in the balance sheet as Other financial assets and are measured at fair value (share price) on the balance sheet date.
+Unrealized fair value adjustments are recognized in Other comprehensive income.
+Value adjustments are transferred from Other comprehensive income to Financial income or Financial costs when realized.
 Write-offs are recognized as Financial costs.

-Financial liabilities are entered in the balance sheet under the following items: Other financial liabilities, Trade payables, and as part of Other liabilities.
+Financial liabilities are entered in the balance sheet under the following items: Other financial liabilities, Trade payables, and as part of Other payables.

 The dividend proposed for the financial year is shown under Retained earnings in the Statement of shareholders’ equity.